randyzhou/wannseeswap-tokenlist/README.md

 Note that the logo must be in SVG file format only."

 Note:
-To add new token to zkevm chain (mainnet) - please modify "tokenlist-mainnet.json" To add new token to wannsee chain (testnet) - please modify "tokenlist.json"
+1. To add new token to zkevm chain (mainnet) - please modify "tokenlist-mainnet.json"

+2. To add new token to wannsee chain (testnet) - please modify "tokenlist.json"

+3. Try to have logo SVG file name same as token name for ease of differentiation